Search

 Brock Duckworth

-Brock Duckworth comes to USF after spending the past two seasons with UTSA.
+Brock Duckworth is in his second year at USF after spending the past two seasons with UTSA.
 While at UTSA, Duckworth helped lead the Roadrunners to double-digit wins in both 2021 and 2022.
 His leadership was a huge factor of UTSA's 2022 Conference USA Championship and first NCAA Tournament appearance in 12 years.

 In his first season with the program, Duckworth helped guide UTSA to the most successful season in program history.
 Under his tutelage, UTSA recorded its highest ever winning percentage as well as the second most wins in school history.